-According to the Finnish Parliament decision in December 2015, Finnish universities will introduce tuition fees in 2017 (Universities Act (558/2009), amendment 30 December 2015/1600).
-At the University of Tampere, fees will be collected in Master’s degree programmes taught in English, starting in August 2017.
+According to the Finnish Parliament decision in December 2015, Finnish universities will introduce tuition fees in 2017 (Universities Act 558/2009, amendment 30 December 2015/1600).
+At the University of Tampere, fees are collected in Master’s degree programmes taught in English, starting in August 2017.
 All applicants required to pay fees are entitled to apply for scholarships as specified below.

 Who will need to pay the fee?

-Fees will be collected from non-EU/EEA citizens starting their studies in Master’s degree programmes taught in English in August 2017 or after that.
+Fees will be collected from non-EU/EEA citizens starting their studies in Master’s degree programmes taught in English in August 2017 or after.

 You will not need to pay the fee if you are:

-- have started your Master’s degree studies before autumn 2017
+- a student who started your Master’s degree studies at UTA before autumn 2017.

 There are no tuition fees in Doctoral programmes.